How does this medication work? What will it do for me?

 Infection: Corticosteroids such as the fluticasone in this medication can mask the signs of infection.
 You can also develop other infections such as a fungal throat infection or eye infection.
 Talk to your doctor as soon as possible if you develop any new symptoms.

-Infections such as chickenpox and measles can be more serious in people taking medications such as fluticasone.
+Infections such as chickenpox and measles can be more serious for people taking medications such as fluticasone.
 If you are exposed to someone who has chickenpox or measles, contact your doctor.

 Liver function: Liver disease or reduced liver function may cause this medication to build up in the body, causing side effects.
 If you have liver problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.